NREL/WETOStack/docs/best_practices.md

 ### Error messages

-Messaging to pracitioners from within a software can be immensely helpful.
+Messaging to practioners from within a software can be immensely helpful.
 At the same time, the infrastructure for communicating messages can be a heavy lift.
 It is important to find a balance of appropriate levels of messaging while also ensuring that the messages themselves are up to date with the software features and implementations.